Apple in Education Profiles

 In-practice learning and assessment has long been a focus area for Leeds School of Medicine and its staff.
-It heads the Assessment and Learning in Practice Settings (ALPS) group of universities and health professionals, encouraging evaluation of new ideas about how to assess students in work-based practice.
-Gareth Frith, Technology Enhanced Learning Manager, explains why in-practice issues are so compelling today:
+It heads the Assessment and Learning in Practice Settings (ALPS) group of UK universities and health professionals, encouraging evaluation of new ideas about how to assess students in work-based practice.
+Gareth Frith, technology enhanced learning manager, explains why in-practice issues are so compelling today:

-“When they are in work-based practice, 4th-year students are only in the School one day a week, and 5th-year students twice a term.
+“When they are in work-based practice, fourth-year students are only in the school one day a week, and fifth-year students twice a term.
 So it is very important that they have the right framework for learning off campus.
 Yet assessment has often been a piece of paper from the clinician, saying the student has passed or failed a part of the course.
 That might have been written days after seeing the student — when the clinician finally had time to do the paperwork.
 It gave the student and tutor little information about what skills needed to be strengthened.

 “Another new problem for students off campus is how they get access to medical textbooks.
 The days are past when they could carry around a prescribing manual in the pocket of their hospital ward coats.
 Hygiene demands have put an end to that.
 So students have relied on accessing resources through shared in-practice computers, but those computers are often busy.”

 The App Store offers the relevant content

 Looking for solutions to these issues, Leeds School of Medicine explored how emerging mobile technology could help students off campus.
 Early PDAs were trialed, and despite the limits of their technology, they offered potential value in a number of areas.

 “Out of our PDAs study came the idea of an e-portfolio for students, where clinician assessment reports could be sent online and students could build their own learning database,” says Gareth.